 If you were the victim of a hit-and-run accident and the driver is never identified, you may receive assistance for prosthetic costs from various nonprofit organizations established to help amputees.
 Several of these nonprofits specialize in providing prosthetic limbs for children and young adults.

-Contact us at Rutter Mills for a free consultation
+Contact Rutter Mills for a Free Consultation

 When you’ve been injured, you’ve got a lot at stake… but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.